The Biblical Perspective of Jesus in Matthew 19

 (Matthew 19 continues) “Why then,” they asked, “did Moses command that a man give his wife a certificate of divorce and send her away?”

 They have him now — or so they think.
-Either way He answers they have a ready argument.
+The Pharisees think they know how Jesus will answer this question, and they have an argument in the ready.
 However Jesus replies in a way that is unexpected and again pushes the limits of their cultural reality.
-He sees where the Pharisees are going.
+He sees where the Pharisees hope to take the conversation and instead, he uses this as an opportunity to teach a truth about gender roles.

 (Matthew 19 continues) Jesus replied, “Moses permitted you to divorce your wives because your hearts were hard.
 But it was not this way from the beginning.
 I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery.”

 This was unexpected.
 Jesus addresses the surface issue and closes the door on the issue they were intending to trap him in.
-He once again addresses the intent of the person instead of their actions.
+As in his other teachings, he once again addresses the intent of the person instead of their actions.
 Jesus focuses in on the intent of the relationship and refuses to get caught up in the issue of legality.
 His answer has an air of authority behind it that has caught even the disciples by surprise.
-And I can see the Pharisees off to the side wondering at first how to answer this teacher, and as they are pon-dering what to say next, the disciples take up the argument for them.
+I can imagine the Pharisees off to the side wondering at first how to answer this teacher, and as they are pondering what to say next, the disciples take up the argument for them.
 They must have smiled as the disciples join in, apparently taking the side of the Pharisees.

 (Matthew 19 continues) The disciples said to him, “If this is the situation between a husband and wife, it is better not to marry.”